A Glossary of Retirement and Superannuation Terms

 |Tax Year||Under 50||50-59 years (1)||60 years + (2)|

 |1) If you were 49 years of age or older as at 30 June 2015, then your concessional contributions cap for the 2015/2016 tax year was $35,000.
 If you were 49 years of age or older as at 30 June 2014, then concessional cap for the 204/2015 tax year was $35,000.
 2)If you were 59 years of age or older as at 30 June 2013 then you were eligible for the higher concessional cap of $35,000 for the 2013/2014 tax year.|

 You need to be careful to ensure that whatever the source of your contributions, whether employer or personal, that you do not exceed your contribution cap.
 Excess concessional contributions will be taxed at your current marginal tax rate, plus an interest charge.
 If you are already paying the top marginal tax rate, then your super contributions will be subject to an interest charge only.
-Note also that any personal (non concessional) contributions made by an individual aged 65-74 will be subject to passing a "work test".
+Note also that any personal voluntary contributions made by an individual aged below 75 where a tax deduction is being sought will be subject to passing a "work test".

 You can withdraw some or all of your super if you satisfy one of the legislated "conditions of release".
 Common conditions of release include reaching your preservation age and retiring and reaching age 65.
 There are also a number of other conditions which we specifically address elsewhere, and you should be aware that the tax treatment of any funds withdrawn may vary depending on a number of other criteria, including your age and type of superannuation fund.